-&lt;sup>1 as set out in the Financial Services Act 2008 ("FSA08")
+1 as set out in the Financial Services Act 2008 ("FSA08")

-&lt;sup>2 The data does not include information from the small number of firms who are regulated only for bureau de change, agency payment services, or cheque cashing.
+2 The data does not include information from the small number of firms who are regulated only for bureau de change, agency payment services, or cheque cashing.
 These firms currently submit different AML/CFT statistical data which is analysed separately.

-&lt;sup>3 The population excludes any banks that also conduct financial advisory activity.
+3 The population excludes any banks that also conduct financial advisory activity.
+There were 3 additional firms reporting in 2021.